 - Using the substance even if it’s a danger to your health.

 - Experiencing withdrawal.

 Patients who are looking for help only need to meet two of the criteria from the above list in the space of 12 months.
-Two to three of these symptoms is considered to be a mild case, but identifying with more than six of these symptoms is classed as a severe case.
+Patients with 2-3 symptoms are considered mild cases.
+Identifying with more than six of these symptoms is classed as a severe case.
 The right treatment recommendations are then made and a patient will need to go through a treatment program that meets their needs.

 With the help of experts at Louisville Addiction Treatment Center, you can get the help that you need for your substance abuse use disorder.